-For the latest updates, please review the SCS-specific announcement and bookmark Georgetown University’s COVID-19 microsite.
+For the latest updates, please bookmark the Georgetown University’s COVID-19 microsite.
 If you have specific questions or concerns, please contact email@example.com directly.

 We appreciate your efforts to keep our community safe.